 - For legal advice on patents, visit the Chartered Institute of Patent Attorneys website

-- For legal advice on trade marks, visit the Institute of Trade Mark Attorneys website
+- For legal advice on trade marks, visit the Chartered Institute of Trade Mark Attorneys website

-- For more information on franchising and finding franchisees, visit the British Franchise Association website
+- For more information on franchising and finding franchisees, visit the British Franchising Association website